Business Continuity with Cloud Agnostic Architecture

 AWS' recent suspension of Parler social media network highlighted the dangerous amount of power cloud vendors has over companies.

-Why a Single Cloud Strategy is Risky
+Why a Single Cloud Strategy is Risky: Navigating the Risks of Single Cloud Architecture

 However, the risks of this approach remain numerous.
 Developing your application to work on AWS, for example, makes it virtually impossible to switch to Microsoft Azure or another cloud hosting provider without a complete rebuild.

-Additionally, companies that follow the single cloud approach lack a certain measure of flexibility.
+Companies that follow the single cloud approach lack a certain measure of flexibility.
 For instance, they are unable to deploy an application to a client’s private cloud without difficulty.

 Ultimately, they also remain beholden to their cloud provider’s choices for tools and other technologies supporting cloud development.
 You are even beholden to any price increases or additional charges because the alternative, moving to a new host, is so much more expensive.
 In short, vendor lock-in remains a risk worth avoiding for any company.

-The Advantages of Cloud Agnostic Architecture
+The Advantages of Cloud Agnostic Architecture: Benefits of a Multi-Cloud Approach

-Additionally, a cloud-agnostic approach to web development is rapidly becoming a necessity.
+A cloud-agnostic approach to web development is rapidly becoming a necessity.
 A recent study noted that 81% of enterprises leveraging the public cloud use multiple providers with shared hosting.
 Another report highlighted the fact that these companies use an average of five different cloud providers.
 Simply put, vendor lock-in is not a wise option in the current cloud market.

 Technology Considerations for a Cloud Agnostic Approach